hashicorp/terraform-provider-aws/website/docs/r/acm_certificate.html.markdown

 * `resource_record_name` - The name of the DNS record to create to validate the certificate
 * `resource_record_type` - The type of DNS record to create
 * `resource_record_value` - The value the DNS record needs to have

+Renewal summary objects export the following attributes:

+* `renewal_status` - The status of ACM's managed renewal of the certificate
+* `renewal_status_reason` - The reason that a renewal request was unsuccessful

 [1]: https://www.terraform.io/docs/configuration/meta-arguments/lifecycle.html